-In Abbott Laboratories v Commissioner(1) a Tax Court petition filed by Abbott Laboratories suggests that, in Abbott's view, the IRS mischaracterised the role of Bermudan subsidiary Abbott Ireland in transactions between Abbott Ireland and Abbott Cardiovascular Systems (ACS), a US subsidiary of Abbott.
+A Tax Court petition filed by Abbott Laboratories (Abbott) suggests that, in Abbott's view, the IRS has mischaracterized the role of its Bermudan subsidiary, Abbott Ireland, in transactions between

+Abbott Ireland and Abbott Cardiovascular Systems (ACS), a US subsidiary of Abbott.
 Abbott Ireland licensed intangibles from ACS and used these intangibles in manufacturing drug-eluting stents and other vascular intervention devices, at least some of which it then sold to ACS for distribution.
-According to the petition, ACS and Abbott Ireland determined the royalty rate for the intangibles licence using the CUT method.
-They set the transfer price for the finished devices sold to ACS using the CP method and, because in the sale of goods transaction ACS was a mere distributor while Abbott Ireland manufactured highly complex, heavily regulated products, they chose ACS as the tested party.
+According to the petition, ACS and Abbott Ireland determined the royalty rate for the intangibles license using the CUT method.
+They set the transfer price for the finished devices sold to ACS using the CPM, and because in the sale of goods transaction ACS was a mere distributor while Abbott Ireland manufactured highly complex, heavily regulated products, they chose ACS as the tested party.

-The petition alleges that after examining the group's consolidated US income tax return, the IRS adjusted the transfer prices for both transactions to attribute more income to ACS.
-First, the IRS applied the resale price method in lieu of the parties' chosen CP method to the finished devices sales and concluded that ACS should earn a margin 11 times higher than what it reported, thus decreasing the transfer price and Abbott Ireland's income.
-Second, in contrast to the parties' use of a CUT method for the intangibles licence, the IRS applied the CP method.
+The petition alleges that, after examining the group's consolidated US income tax return, the IRS adjusted the transfer prices for both transactions to attribute more income to ACS.
+First, the IRS applied the resale price method in lieu of the parties' chosen CPM to the finished devices sales and concluded that ACS should earn a margin 11 times higher than what it reported, thus decreasing the transfer price and Abbott Ireland's income.
+Second, in contrast to the parties' use of a CUT for the intangibles license, the IRS applied the CPM.
 It chose Abbott Ireland (the licensee) as the tested party and concluded that Abbott Ireland was too profitable and so should be paying a higher royalty rate to ACS.

 In the petition, Abbott explains in detail the functions performed and risks borne by Abbott Ireland in manufacturing medical devices.
-The petition emphasises, for example, Abbott Ireland's assumption of substantial product liability and regulatory risks and its engineers' role in process research and development.
-Reading between the lines, it appears that the IRS adjustments rest on characterisation of Abbott Ireland as akin to a risk-stripped contract manufacturer rather than an independent, risk-bearing manufacturer.
-The petition does not reveal what flaws, if any, the IRS identified with the taxpayer's methodology or selected comparables.
-Thus, the petition illustrates both challenges posed by the IRS practice of flipping the tested party:

-- possible mischaracterisation of the transaction's substance (in particular, the tested party's functions, assets and risks); and - apparent disregard of a potentially more reliable transfer pricing method.
+The petition emphasizes, for example, Abbott Ireland's assumption of substantial product liability and regulatory risks and its engineers' role in process research and development.
+Reading between the lines, it appears that the IRS adjustments rest upon characterization of Abbott Ireland as akin to a risk-stripped contract manufacturer rather than an independent, riskbearing manufacturer.
+Moreover, the petition does not reveal what flaws, if any, the IRS identified with the taxpayer's methodology or selected comparables.
+Thus, the petition illustrates both challenges posed by the IRS practice of flipping the tested party: possible mischaracterization of the transaction's substance (in particular, the tested party's functions, assets, and risks) and apparent disregard of a potentially more reliable TPM.

-Despite its advanced age - the petition was filed December 22 2011 - the case has not yet been set for trial.
+Despite its advanced age - the petition was filed December 22, 2011 - the case has not yet been set for trial.